 With glimpses of creeks and a vision of mosses.

-In the final stanza of the piece the speaker refers to himself for the first time.
-In the previous stanzas he had been speaking from a distance, describing something that he knew intimately.
+In the final stanza of ‘Bell Birds’, the speaker refers to himself for the first time.
+In the previous stanzas, he had been speaking from a distance, describing something that he knew intimately.
 Now, he projects his own personal experiences onto the landscape.
 First, he mentions his own past.
 There was a period in which he was filled with the “sights and sounds of the wildwood.”